 This message, is balderdash.
 To put it nicely.

 Rather, the message we need is this one, “Bring your broken life to God.
 Invest your failures in the kingdom of God.
 Remain in the Lord and ALL THINGS WILL WORK TOGETHER FOR GOOD.
 “Test me on this” the Lord says.”

 The summer I was working through rape memories I was awash in grief and shock over what appeared to be the vast wasteland of my life.
 I was angry with God, so angry.
 I figured he had crushed my life so that he could rebuild it and then get the praise.
 What kind of fucked-up god is that anyway?!

 But into that place the Lord came and asked this of me, “Now, in light of all that has gone bad and wrong in your life, will you love me, will you trust me, and will you know me to be good?”

 And I was right back at square one.
-Would I accept Jesus Christ (with a little more realism than my 6 year old self that had first invited him) into my life now that I knew how bad it could be and was?
+Would I trust Jesus Christ (with a little more realism than my 6 year old self that had first invited him) with my life now that I knew how bad life could be?

 I said yes.
 I chose to love my Jesus, to trust my Lord, and to know God to be good.
 And my life has not been the same since.

 For in that moment of surrender all the bad and horrific and traumatic of my life has been harnessed forward within the Kingdom of God for the benefit of others.

 My pain has become a life-giving reservoir that brings refreshment to many.
 The hard work done in the secret, silent spaces of my life are now reaping the fruit of lives healed and hope given.